greatminds-life/blog2/content/blog/post-2.md

 title: "Reason to start inversting now, not in the future"
 date: 2020-05-01T10:07:47+06:00
 draft: false
-summary: "Preparing funds to pay college tuition to send kids to colleges is a serious topic in US."
+summary: "Start saving smallest amount from today to fully leverage the power of time in our investment."
 # post thumb
 image: "images/featured-post/chart.png"